colinaaa/awesome-exam/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, [Colin Wang](https://outsiders.top) has waived all copyright and related or neighboring rights to Awesome-exam.This work is published from: China Mainland.
+To the extent possible under law, [Colin Wang](https://outsiders.top) has waived all copyright and related or neighboring rights to Awesome-exam.This work is published from: 中国大陆.